chef/automate/components/docs-chef-io/content/automate/DR.md

     - We don't recommend creating backups from the Disaster Recovery cluster unless it has become the active cluster and recieving traffic from the clients/nodes.

-    - Stop all the services on all Automate and Chef Ifnra frontend nodes using the following command:
+    - Stop all the services on all Automate and Chef Infra frontend nodes using the following command:

     ```sh
     systemctl stop chef-automate